 Of course, these assumptions may not hold, but are employed to simplify the 'cross' model.

-Leakages include household savings, taxation, and import spending.
-These are dependent on current GDP.
+Withdrawals include household savings, taxation, and import spending, and are assumed to be dependent on current GDP.

-Each withdrawal has its own 'marginal propensity' (likelihood) which indicates how the specific withdrawal changes as income changes.
+Changes in current income will, therefore, induce changes in savings, tax revenues and import spending.
+Each withdrawal has its own 'marginal propensity' (likelihood) which indicates precisely how the specific withdrawal changes as income changes.

-Hence leakages increase as GDP increases.
+Hence withdrawals increase as GDP increases.
 In this example, equilibrium exists when injections equal leakages, at 'a', and Y (at $600 bn).